 Tips for buying intercity bus tickets in Brazil

 Buying a ticket

-You will be shown a plan of the bus, usually on a computer, and given the chance to choose your seat.
-Choose one near the front; most buses are equipped with toilets and on single-level buses these are situated at the back.
+Choose a seat near the front; most buses are equipped with toilets and on single-level buses these are situated at the back.
 Toilets on double-decker buses are usually beside the stairs, at the front of the lower level, and any smell doesn’t usually travel up the stairs.

 You’ll need to write your name and passport number (or ID card number if you’re South American), and have your passport ready to present when boarding.
 The ticket collector will rip off the half of the ticket with your name on it and you’ll be free to board the bus.
-Keep the ticket on you, as someone will come around to check it later on in the journey.
+Keep the other part of the ticket on you, as someone will likely come around to check it later on in the journey.

 On the bus

 Once you’re finally on the bus, the driver will introduce himself (it’s usually a him) and let you know the expected arrival time and when the next stop will be.